aarons/crypto-monitor/README-new.md

 sam local invoke CryptoCollectorFunction
 ```

 You should see an API call and then a failure writing to s3.
 Unfortunately the s3 bucket needs to be created for most of local development to work at the moment.
-TODO: add environment handling (dev, staging, prod) and add handling for local filesystem work.
+To productionize this, we would need to add environment handling (dev, staging, prod) and add handling for local filesystem work.

-To get functions to complete you will need to deploy the app.
-On the upside, it's easy to delete the stack at the end, see the next section for details.
+To get functions to complete you will need to deploy the app (covered in the next section).
+On the upside, it's easy to delete the stack at the end.

 ### Deploying